MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

         Description: String
 ```

-Add the above code in your datalake.yml and run below update command.
+Add the above code in your datalake.yml and run the update command below:

 ```sh
 aws cloudformation update-stack --stack-name my-source-glue-stack --template-body file://datalake.yml --capabilities "CAPABILITY_NAMED_IAM"
 ```

 Let’s copy over some data into the bucket.
-To do that, download below CSV file and upload it into your bucket.
+To do that, download the CSV file below and upload it into your bucket.

 __TODO Link to CSV file__